MJoergen/nexys4ddr/offloader/Episodes/ep10_-_Fact/README.md

 a division.

 ### gcd
-The original gcd algorithm described by Euclid involves division, and we could use the existing divmod module.
-However, I've chosen a different algorithm with the expectaion that it is faster and smaller.
-Basically the algorithm works in two steps:
+The original gcd algorithm described by Euclid involves division, and therefore we could use the existing divmod module.
+However, I've chosen a different algorithm with the expectation that it is faster and smaller.
+Basically the algorithm works in the following steps:

-First it finds the greatest common power of 2, by repeatedly dividing both numbers by two, if they are both even.
+1. Find the greatest common power of 2, by repeatedly dividing both numbers by two, as long as they are both even.

-Second, whenever one number is even it is divided by two.
-Otherwise, both numbers must be odd, and the smallest is subtracted from the largest.
-If the two numbers are equal, that will be the gcd.
+2. Whenever one number is even it is divided by two.
+3. If both numbers are odd, the smallest is subtracted from the largest.
+4. Repeat steps 2 and 3 until the two numbers are equal.
+This will be the gcd.

 ### divexact
 To calculate Y=Y/P we can make use of the fact that we know the remainder will